diptidash123/FakeStoreAPI_TestingProject/README.md

 - Designed for easy pipeline integration

 **What I Learned from This Project:-**
-- How real API automation frameworks are built in IT companies
+- How real API automation frameworks are built in IT companies.
-- How to convert manual test cases into automation logically
+- How to convert manual test cases into automation logically.
-- Framework-level retry handling
+- Framework-level retry handling approaches
-- Data-driven API testing
+- Data-driven API testing(DDT)
-- Clean code & reusability principles
+- Clean code & reusability components across the project.

 This project demonstrates my hands-on experience in building a real-time REST Assured API automation framework from scratch, covering authentication, CRUD operations, data-driven testing, retry mechanisms, schema validation and reporting—following enterprise SDET best practices.